Panda Express $2.45M Data Breach Class Action Settlement

 Class members have the following benefit options:

-- Documented loss payment: Class members can claim up to $5,000 in documented, unreimbursed expenses and/or losses resulting from the data breach.
-This includes costs for credit monitoring, late fees, unauthorized charges not reimbursed, and other expenses traceable to the incident.
+• Documented loss payment: Class members can claim up to $5,000 in documented, unreimbursed expenses and/or losses resulting from the data breach.
+This includes costs for credit monitoring, late fees, unauthorized and unreimbursed charges and other expenses traceable to the incident.

-- Pro rata cash payment: Class members who do not submit a documented loss claim can submit to receive an alternative flat cash payment, estimated at $100.
-Final payment amount will be determined by the total number of claims filed.
+• Pro rata cash payment: Class members who do not submit a documented loss claim can submit a claim to receive an alternative flat cash payment estimated at $100.
+The settlement administrator will determine the final payment amount by the total number of claims filed.

-- California statutory cash payment: Class members who are California residents can also submit to receive an additional payment, estimated at $125.
+• California statutory cash payment: Class members who are California residents can also submit a claim to receive an additional payment estimated at $125.

 How to claim a class action rebate

-To receive a settlement payment, class members can file a claim online or by printing the PDF claim form to complete and mail to the settlement administrator.
+To receive a settlement payment, class members can file a claim online or print the PDF claim form to complete and mail to the settlement administrator.

 The claim deadline is April 10, 2026.